|| Dr Earl Maize

 Mark Longanbach is the Director of SkySat Mission Operations, managing Planet’s high resolution space assets, working to integrate and optimize the world’s largest commercial satellite constellation in history.
 Mark has experience across the commercial space industry, having managed GEO Satellite Communication and LEO Earth Observation space assets.
 From 100 person startups to Fortune 500 companies, from concept and design through stable operations, Mark passion is building and scaling mission operations and teams.

 Talk Title: Achieving Mission 1: Imaging the Whole World Every Day.

 Planet has launched more than 200 satellites to space - the largest commercial constellation ever deployed.
 Six years ago Mission 1’s vision was set: to image the entire Earth’s landmass every day.
-Announced complete six months ago, we’ll review how the mission was achieved, how the world is using Planet’s data, and what’s up next for Mission 2.
+Announced complete six months ago, we have reviewed how the mission was achieved, how the world is using Planet’s data, and what’s up next for Mission 2.